remove-bg/remove-bg-cli/README.md

 - `--confirm-batch-over` (default `50`) - Prompt for confirmation before
 processing batches over this size.
 Specify `-1` to disable this safeguard.

+- `--skip-png-format-optimization` - By default the cli calls the API with `zip` format for maximum output resolution.
+When specifying this flag it will use `png` format to save bandwidth by limiting the output resolution to 10 megapixels.

 #### Image processing options

 Please see the [API documentation][api-docs] for further details.